thibaut-neoledge/azure-docs.fr-fr/articles/sql-database/sql-database-xevent-code-event-file.md

 &nbsp;

-Prenez note des quelques valeurs nommées que le script PowerShell affiche à la fin de son exécution.
-Vous devrez modifier ces valeurs dans le script Transact-SQL lors de la phase 2 ci-après.
+Take note of the few named values that the PowerShell script prints when it ends.
+You must edit those values into the Transact-SQL script that follows as phase 2.

-## Phase 2 : code Transact-SQL utilisant le conteneur Azure Storage
+## <a name="phase-2:-transact-sql-code-that-uses-azure-storage-container"></a>Phase 2: Transact-SQL code that uses Azure Storage container

-- Lors de la phase 1 de cet exemple de code, vous avez exécuté un script PowerShell pour créer un conteneur Azure Storage.
+- In phase 1 of this code sample, you ran a PowerShell script to create an Azure Storage container.
-- Dans la phase 2, le script Transact-SQL suivant doit utiliser ce conteneur.
+- Next in phase 2, the following Transact-SQL script must use the container.

-Le script commence par des commandes à supprimer s’il a déjà été exécuté, et est réexécutable.
+The script starts with commands to clean up after a possible previous run, and is rerunnable.

-Le script PowerShell a affiché quelques valeurs nommées à la fin de son exécution.
-Vous devez modifier le script Transact-SQL pour utiliser ces valeurs.
-Recherchez les occurrences de **TODO** dans le script Transact-SQL pour trouver les parties du code à modifier.
+The PowerShell script printed a few named values when it ended.
+You must edit the Transact-SQL script to use those values.
+Find **TODO** in the Transact-SQL script to locate the edit points.

-1. Ouvrez SQL Server Management Studio (ssms.exe).
+1. Open SQL Server Management Studio (ssms.exe).

-2. Connectez-vous à votre base de données Azure SQL Database.
+2. Connect to your Azure SQL Database database.

-3. Cliquez pour ouvrir un nouveau volet de requête.
+3. Click to open a new query pane.

-4. Collez le script Transact-SQL suivant dans le volet de requête.
+4. Paste the following Transact-SQL script into the query pane.

-5. Recherchez chaque occurrence de **TODO** dans le script et effectuez les modifications appropriées.
+5. Find every **TODO** in the script and make the appropriate edits.

-6. Enregistrez le script, puis exécutez-le.
+6. Save, and then run the script.

 &nbsp;

-> [AZURE.WARNING] La valeur de clé SAS générée par le script PowerShell précédent pourrait commencer par un « ? » (point d’interrogation).
-Lorsque vous utilisez la clé SAP dans le script T-SQL suivant, vous devez *supprimer le point d’interrogation « ? » au début*.
-Dans le cas contraire, vos efforts peuvent être bloqués par la sécurité.
+> [AZURE.WARNING] The SAS key value generated by the preceding PowerShell script might begin with a '?' (question mark).
+When you use the SAS key in the following T-SQL script, you must *remove the leading '?'*.
+Otherwise your efforts might be blocked by security.

 &nbsp;